gemmanewton1/ada-hackathon/README.md

 ## 🚀 Welcome to the Ada Hackathon Repository!

-This repository contains multiple project starters you can explore and use freely.
+This repository contains 2 project starters: Javascript React for frontend and Python for backend
-For the hackathon, your project will need three key components:

 ### 🧩 Project Structure